BrettJephson/js-oop-test/README.md

 ## Implementation

-How this implementation works is:
+How this implementation works:

 * I use a function as the class
-* Within the function we create a _super variable and populate it with the class this class inherits from or from an empty object:
+* Within this class I create a _super variable and populate it with either the class this one extends or an empty object:

 ```js
 // class doesn't extend anything except an empty object